lenadroid/airflow-azure/article/Airflow-Steps.md

 * **DAG (Directed Acyclic Graph)**

-  Airflow views our data pipleine as a set of tasks and dependencies between them.
+  Airflow views our data pipeline as a set of tasks and dependencies between them.
 A DAG is defined using Python code describing the tasks and relationships between them.

 * **Scheduler**